smohadjer/helperCSS/README.md

-# helperCSS
+# helpers
-A minimal collection of generic useful styles
+A collection of useful CSS rules and JavaScript functions that help with frontend development of cross-browser responsive Websites.